 Fish are like people: some folks can do flips across a balance beam while others trip when walking down the sidewalk.
 I imagine the fish stunned its prey and will be looking for an injured victim.

-The first response is to throw the same lure back to the same area.
-But the fish may not be twice fooled.
+The first response is to throw the same lure back to the same area, but the fish may not be fooled twice.
 When I know my adversary is lurking, but fear it may be wise to my ways, I switch up to my backup plan.
 Follow these steps to choose and use a follow-up lure.

 Tie on the follow-up lure before you leave the launch.
 Match the color and size to your reaction lure.

 Keep the follow-up rod in easy reach.
 I keep it in the same rod holder all day.
 I can grab it without looking.

 No matter how hard the fish hit, don’t make another cast with the reaction lure.
 It ruins the ruse.